PSLmodels/OG-Core/docs/book/content/theory/households.md

   where the $e$ superscript signifies that $\boldsymbol{\Gamma}^e_{t+u}$ is the expected distribution of wealth at time $t+u$ based on general beliefs $\Omega(\cdot)$ that are not constrained to be correct. [^nssequilibrium_note]

+(SecHHfootnotes)=
+## Footnotes

+  [^sav_util_note]: Savings enters the period utility function to provide a "warm glow" bequest motive.

   [^frisch_note]: {cite}`Peterman:2016` shows that in a macro-model that has only an intensive margin of labor supply and no extensive margin and represents a broad composition of individuals supplying labor---such as `OG-USA`---a Frisch elasticity of around 0.9 is probably appropriate.
 He tests the implied macro elasticity when the assumed micro elasticities are small on the intensive margin but only macro aggregates---which include both extensive and intensive margin agents---are observed.

   [^mort_rates_note]: See Section {ref}`SecDemogMort` of Chapter {ref}`Chap_Demog` for a detailed discussion of mortality rates in `OG-USA`.

   [^constraint_note]: It is important to note that savings also has an implicit upper bound $b_{j,s,t}\leq k$ above which consumption would be negative in current period.
 However, this upper bound on savings in taken care of by the Inada condition on consumption.

   [^nssequilibrium_note]: In Chapter {ref}`Chap_Eqm` we will assume that beliefs are correct (rational expectations) for the non-steady-state equilibrium in Section {ref}`SecEqlbSSdef`.